 Setting up an Anycast network is a little more tedious and has a higher cost associated with it.
 In order to set up an Anycast network, you would first need to have servers or nodes set up in multiple data centers regionally, and globally.
 Once you have those servers set up, you need to configure your network to route the incoming requests so they’re dispersed across your servers using a specific prioritization method.

 So, how do you stop a DDoS attack?
 You can implement a WAF, set up and use an Anycast network, and maintain a cluster of servers on your own.
 Or, you can use an existing, high-powered security solution like Global Edge Security, in addition to the DDoS mitigation tools that come with WP Engine’s standard managed WordPress hosting plans.
+Your website security could benefit from our DDos protection service.

 In choosing an enterprise-grade cyber defense built specifically to secure your WordPress site(s), you’re free to focus on your business, as opposed to maintaining Anycast networks, WAF rule sets, or which security patches you need to apply to your servers.
+To experience these benefits, consider investing in DDos attack protection.

 I hope you found this article helpful, and don’t hesitate to leave a comment below with any questions you might have!